Beige-Coffee/programming-lightning-payment-channels/.tutorial/xx26-commitment-update.md

 <details>
   <summary>Step 2: Sort All Outputs</summary>

-As we learned earlier in the course, the Lightning network spec (specifically, BOLT 3: [Transaction Output Ordering](https://github.com/lightning/bolts/blob/master/03-transactions.md#transaction-output-ordering)) specifies that outputs should be ordered in the following manner:
+As we learned earlier in the course, the Lightning Network spec (specifically, BOLT 3: [Transaction Output Ordering](https://github.com/lightning/bolts/blob/master/03-transactions.md#transaction-output-ordering)) specifies that outputs should be ordered in the following manner:

 - First, according to their value - smallest first.
   - If there is a tie, the output with the lexicographically lesser `scriptpubkey` comes first, then selecting the shorter script (if they differ in length).
   - For HTLC outputs, if there is a tie after sorting via the above, then they are ordered in increasing `cltv_expiry` order.